 - Native earthworms are offered to encourage their probing behavior.

-- Other insects that are commercially available are also offered, such as wax-moth larvae and mealworms.
+- Other commercially available insects are also offered, such as wax-moth larvae and mealworms.

 List of food items